Abnormal Psychology

 Four Ds of mental health diagnosis in abnormal psychology

 Timothy Davis, Ph.D., proposed the “Four Ds of Diagnoses” for abnormal psychology in a 2009 paper in the Internet Journal of Psychiatry.
-The theory offers four categories of assessment to help medical professionals define abnormal psychology and determine when a patient’s symptoms elevate enough to diagnose a psychiatric condition included in the DSM-5.
+The theory on this form of psychology offers four categories of assessment to help medical professionals define abnormal psychology and determine when a person’s symptoms elevate enough to diagnose a psychiatric or abnormal condition included in the DSM-5.
 This theory and the DSM-5 can offer quantitative analysis to help a psychology professional determine if a diagnosis is statistically relevant in the classification and scope of most mental disorders that fall under abnormal psychology.

 Deviance

 Many mental health conditions may involve symptoms, thoughts or abnormal behaviors related to deviance — otherwise known as what is considered outside the generally reported baseline of society as a whole.
-Statistical files about the general population worldwide can offer a helpful supporting comparison when determining the degree of deviation from the baseline average of any given region.
+Statistical files about the general population worldwide can offer a helpful supporting comparison when determining the degree of deviation, or how "abnormal" they may be from the baseline average of any given region.

 Dysfunction

-While negative feelings may linger after a difficult day or adverse experiences, they can usually fade as you process your related emotions and adjust to any changes as necessary.
-However, those living with conditions that may be classified as psychological disorders related to abnormal psychology might display maladaptive behavior or symptoms that interfere with their lives in a significant way, which can coincide with an inability to process emotions effectively.
+While negative feelings may linger after a difficult day or adverse experiences, they can usually fade as you process your related emotions and adjust to changes.
+However, those living with conditions that may be classified as psychological disorders related to abnormal psychology might display maladaptive behavior or symptoms that significantly interfere with their lives, which can coincide with abnormal experiences such as difficulty processing emotions effectively.

 Distress

-The symptoms of mental illness and the resulting dysfunction may cause distress in an individual, which can be used to assess the effect of mental health conditions on a person’s overall well-being.
+The symptoms of mental illness and the resulting dysfunction may cause distress in an individual, which can be used to assess the effect of mental health conditions on a person’s psychology and overall well-being.

 Danger

-Many field experts agree that one of the critical components of diagnosing mental health conditions is “danger,” which can be separated into two categories — danger to oneself and danger to other people.
-The level and scale of the risk can vary substantially by psychological disorder and can be used to help determine if a patient’s symptoms constitute a diagnosable mental illness.
+Many psychology field experts agree that one of the critical components of diagnosing mental health conditions is “danger,” which can be separated into two categories — danger to oneself and danger to other people.
+The level and scale of the risk can vary substantially by psychological disorder and can be used to determine if symptoms constitute an abnormal experience or diagnosable mental illness.

 Abnormal psychology mental disorders

-• Anxiety disorders (including obsessive-compulsive disorder, various phobias, panic disorder, generalized anxiety disorder, and post-traumatic stress disorder)
+• Anxiety disorders (including various phobias, panic disorder, social anxiety disorder, and generalized anxiety disorder)

 • Mood disorders (including bipolar disorder, major depressive disorder, dysthymia, and seasonal affective disorder)